Building a Drupal-based intranet for the local government

 Code Enigma assisted Oxford City Council in launching a new intranet built in Drupal.
 The Council issued an RFP for a Drupal-based intranet.
-We thought the proposed budget was unrealistic, so we suggested we mentored the in-house team of two developers so that they could build the intranet with our guidance.
+We thought the proposed budget was unrealistic.
+So we suggested we mentor the in-house team of two developers.
+This way, they could build the intranet with our guidance.

 The mentoring approach

 There were some hurdles with this project.
-Neil acknowledged the budget was unrealistic and had been set before proper requirements gathering.
+Neil acknowledged the budget was unrealistic.
+Admittedly, it had been set before proper requirements gathering.
 There could’ve been more up-front consultancy to investigate challenges like data migration.
-That certainly chimes with our experience; cutting down on initial consultancy and discovery work is always a false economy.
+That chimes with our experience.
+Cutting down on initial consultancy and discovery work is always a false economy.

-The team didn't factor in the need to have a Linux server within a walled garden hosting environment that can't be externally accessed, making it impossible for us to assist remotely.
+The team didn't factor in needing to have a Linux server within a walled garden hosting environment that can't be externally accessed.
+Making it impossible for us to assist remotely.

-There was also a false start caused by using the Drupal commons distribution, on the false assumption that this might cut down on design work.
+Also, there was a false start caused by using the Drupal commons distribution.
+This was done on the false assumption that this might cut down on design work.
 Stripping out unwanted features took longer than building from scratch.

-Overcoming these problems delayed the project, and this could’ve been prevented, but, hindsight is a beautiful thing.
-The Council accepted this, because it was transparent why it had happened, and they owned the timetable.
+Overcoming these problems delayed the project, and this could’ve been prevented.
+But, hindsight is a beautiful thing.
+The Council accepted this.
+Mainly because it was transparent why it had happened and they owned the timetable.

 The project sponsor's view

-We continued this discussion with project sponsor, Jane Lubbock.
-She felt the project provided a great opportunity to learn Open Source and what's possible with a powerful framework like Drupal.
-She thought it would be fairly basic, but the sophistication was a surprise.
-She thought working with an agency would be useful for access to design skills and knowledge of CMS that would be difficult to achieve in-house.
+We continued this discussion with the project sponsor, Jane Lubbock.
+She felt the project provided a great opportunity to learn open source.
+Especially what's possible with a powerful framework like Drupal.
+She thought it would be basic, so the sophistication was a surprise.
+She thought working with an agency would be useful for access to design skills and CMS knowledge that would be difficult to achieve in-house.

-Looking back, James said it’d been a great reminder of the value of Drupal as a tool that enables committed site builders to produce sophisticated websites, without in-depth code knowledge.
+Looking back, it’s a great reminder of the value of Drupal as a tool.
+It enables committed site builders to produce sophisticated websites without in-depth code knowledge.